joewa/ml-agents-banana-collector/README.md

 The **complete code and the detailed results are provided in the [notebook (Navigation.ipynb)](/../../blob/main/Navigation.ipynb) and the report at github-pages**.

 ## Ideas for further improvements
-- Stacking a few image frames may enable the (convolutional) layers to extract some temporal properties across those frames.
+- Stacking a few image frames may enable the (convolution) layers to extract some temporal properties across those frames.
 This is currently done with the Ray Perception Sensor.
 It has 3 stacked observations per [Decision Period (4)](https://docs.unity3d.com/Packages/com.unity.ml-agents@1.0/api/Unity.MLAgents.DecisionRequester.html).
 - The agent has an inertia.
 So accelerating and braking are not immediate and take time.
 Turning while moving results in the agent drifting through the curves.
 A human player learns to adapt to this behavior after a while.
 Hence, using the speed vector of the agent as an additional feature (x,y) will likely enable the agent to learn moving more efficiently and smoothly.
 It is already available in the observations space of the Ray Perception Sensor.
 The idea of fusion of image data and other sensor data is demonstrated in the paper [Learning Selective Sensor Fusion for States Estimation](https://arxiv.org/pdf/1912.13077.pdf).
 A [RNN](https://www.youtube.com/watch?v=H3ciJF2eCJI)/LSTM([1](https://www.youtube.com/watch?v=V3D5ovKE9Og),[2](https://www.youtube.com/watch?v=XHEsLfquXtg)) is used there for further processing.
 - In the same [paper](https://arxiv.org/pdf/1912.13077.pdf), a [FlowNet-style architecture](https://github.com/changhao-chen/selective_sensor_fusion/blob/master/models.py) is used as feature encoder.
 Flownet provides features that are suited for optical flow prediction, which highly contributes to the egomotion detection.
-For a global relocalization task, they use Residual Neural Network (ResNet) to extract features from a set of single images.
+For a global re-localization task, they use Residual Neural Network (ResNet) to extract features from a set of single images.
 This is likely for very advanced students.
 - Deep Q-Learning tends to overestimate action values.
 [Double Q-Learning](https://arxiv.org/abs/1509.06461) has been shown to work well in practice to help with this.
 (Proposed by Udacity).
 - Deep Q-Learning samples experience transitions uniformly from a replay memory.
 [Prioritized experienced replay](https://arxiv.org/abs/1511.05952) is based on the idea that the agent can learn more effectively from some transitions than from others, and the more important transitions should be sampled with higher probability.
 (Proposed by Udacity).
 - Currently, in order to determine which states are (or are not) valuable, we have to estimate the corresponding action values for *each action*.
 However, by replacing the traditional Deep Q-Network (DQN) architecture with a [dueling architecture](https://arxiv.org/abs/1511.06581), we can assess the value of each state, without having to learn the effect of each action.
 (Proposed by Udacity).

-All these ideas may be apllied individually or combined all together.
+All these ideas may be applied individually or combined all together.

 I am happy to merge pull requests to extend this solution!